okonomichiyaki/supercat/08-mobilization.md

 ✦ Are any bot cities controlled by a rival?

 - Can bot neutralize control by moving?
-	- Yes:
 	- Move to neutralize control

 ✦ Does bot have <ins>unbuilt cities</ins>?